P-R-N-D/ENN-PyTorch/README.md

 ```
 During training and inference the progress bar reports MB/s, TFLOPS, elapsed time, and completion percentage while distributed workers stay synchronized through the join context.
 FLOP counters and adaptive loss weights update automatically, and the pipeline keeps dataset schemas and scaling statistics in sync with the provided tensors.

-The runtime helpers manage distributed checkpoints, mixed precision, exporter requirements, and memory-mapped datasets internally, letting you focus on preparing feature tensors and configuration hyperparameters.
+The backend helpers manage distributed checkpoints, mixed precision, exporter requirements, and memory-mapped datasets internally, letting you focus on preparing feature tensors and configuration hyperparameters.

-## Debugging runtime tensor issues
+## Debugging backend tensor issues
 - Enable meta/fake tensor diagnostics by setting `STNET_META_HOOK=1` to raise immediately when a module receives a meta/FakeTensor input.
 Use `STNET_META_HOOK=warn` during inference services to log a warning instead of aborting execution.
 - Toggle the oneDNN (MKLDNN) backend with `STNET_DISABLE_MKLDNN=1`.
-When set, the runtime will call `torch.backends.mkldnn.enabled = False` before model construction so you can confirm whether a backend-specific kernel is responsible for anomalous behavior.
+When set, the backend will call `torch.backends.mkldnn.enabled = False` before model construction so you can confirm whether a backend-specific kernel is responsible for anomalous behavior.

 ### Sample workbook configuration